our shared commitment

 What you need to know now

 - Positive cases remain low.
-MIT Medical is posting the latest testing data and known positive cases.
+MIT Medical is posting the latest testing data on the Covid Testing Dashboard.

 Expedited process for addressing reported violations of the Covid-19 return to work on campus policy